Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README-incremental-instructions.md

 ### Step 2: Configure your application to receive the **roles** claims

-1. To receive the `roles` claim with the name of the app roles this user is assigned to, make sure that the user accounts you plan to sign-in to this app is assigned to the app roles of this app.
+> Note:  To receive the `roles` claim with the name of the app roles this user is assigned to, make sure that the user accounts you plan to sign-in to this app is assigned to the app roles of this app.
+The guide, [Assign a user or group to an enterprise app in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#assign-a-user-to-an-app---portal) provides step by step instructions.

 #### Step 3: Define your Application Roles